-- 1. Before beginning work, make a test cut on scrap material with the Table set at 0°. - Check the cut with an accurate square.
+- Before beginning work, make a test cut on scrap material with the Table set to the 0° miter position. - Check the cut with an accurate square.
 You can also reverse the two pieces, hold the cut ends together, and hold a good straight edge along the side of the pieces. - 3.
 If either test reveals that the cut is not a true 90° angle, adjust the Fence before beginning work.